petesimple/stageplot/README.md

 ├─ service-worker.js
 ├─ stageplotlogo.png
 └─ icons/
    ├─ icon-192.png
    ├─ icon-512.png
    ├─ maskable-192.png
    └─ maskable-512.png

----
+⸻

-## 🧠 How it works
+🧠 How it works
-- The stage is defined in feet (Width x Depth)
+	•	The stage is defined in feet (Width x Depth)
-- Items are stored in stage coordinates and scaled visually
+	•	Items are stored in stage coordinates and scaled visually
-- Inputs and monitor mixes are generated from your item data
+	•	Inputs and monitor mixes are generated from item data
-- Everything saves locally in your browser via localStorage (no cloud dependency)
+	•	Everything saves locally in your browser via localStorage
-- Export JSON is your portable backup and share file
+	•	Exported JSON files are your portable backup and share format

----
+⸻

-## 🛠️ Customization
+🛠️ Customization

-### Add custom gear fast (Misc blocks)
+Add custom gear fast (Misc blocks)

-Use **+ Misc 1 / + Misc 2 / + Misc 3** to drop generic gear boxes, then rename, resize, rotate, and color them.
+Use + Misc 1 / + Misc 2 / + Misc 3 to drop generic gear boxes, then rename, resize, rotate, and color them.

-### Add custom gear properly (Library JSON)
+Add custom gear properly (Library JSON)
 	1. Export your library
 	2. Edit or create new item definitions
 	3. Import the updated library JSON

 Perfect for:
-- Venue-specific power drops
+	•	Venue-specific power drops
-- Lighting elements
+	•	Lighting elements
-- Backline variations
+	•	Backline variations
-- Oddball instruments and special requests
+	•	Oddball instruments and special requests

----
+⸻

-## 🧩 Tech stack
+🧩 Tech stack
-- Vanilla HTML / CSS / JavaScript
+	•	Vanilla HTML, CSS, JavaScript
-- SVG icons for crisp visuals
+	•	SVG icons for crisp visuals
-- No frameworks
+	•	No frameworks
-- No build step
+	•	No build step
-- No backend
+	•	No backend

----
+⸻

-## ❤️ Why StagePlot exists
+❤️ Why StagePlot exists

 Stage plots should be:
-- Fast to make
+	•	Fast to make
-- Easy to read
+	•	Easy to read
-- Easy to share
+	•	Easy to share
-- Usable at load-in, not just buried in email threads
+	•	Usable at load-in, not just buried in email threads

-StagePlot v2 is built by musicians and event organizers who actually use this stuff in the real world.
+StagePlot is built by musicians and event organizers who actually use this stuff in the real world.

----
+⸻

-## 📄 License
+📄 License

+MIT License
-MIT License - Use it, remix it, improve it, ship it.
+Use it, remix it, improve it, ship it.

----
+⸻

-## 🧠 Ideas for v3 (Pinned)
+🧠 Ideas for v3 (Pinned)
-- Snap-to-grid
+	•	Snap-to-grid
-- Cable runs / arrows
+	•	Cable runs and arrows
-- FOH view toggle
+	•	FOH view toggle refinements
-- Dark/light print themes
+	•	Dark and light print themes
-- Optional extra export formats
+	•	Optional additional export formats